 What are Dark Circles and Why Does it Appear?

-Sinuses: The trigger of sinus in response to the change in season increases the intensity of dark circles.
-The body responds to the foreign allergy causing particles by releases large volumes of histamine.
+The trigger of the sinus in response to the change in season increases the intensity of dark circles.
+The body responds to the foreign allergy-causing particles by releases large volumes of histamine.
 The histamine causes blood vessel dilation commonly noted under the eyes.

 Owing to the varying causes for the blues and purples below your eyes, there is no single treatment that will provide the same result for all persons.
 Dark circle sufferers are advised to incorporate multiple techniques to address the intensity of the swelling and poor coloration.